neenu1995-techi/EEG_EYE_STATE-/README.md

 (Additional libraries may be needed depending on later parts of the notebook.)

-## Load the EEG dataset (instructions inside the notebook).
-Follow the cells step-by-step:
- 1. Data cleaning
- 2. Feature scaling
- 3. Model fitting
- 4. Evaluation
- Modify parameters and models as needed for experiments.

 # Streamlit App Overview for EEG Dataset
  This Streamlit app provides an interactive web interface to upload EEG datasets and run multiple machine learning models to classify EEG eye movement data.

- ## ✨ Features
-Upload your EEG CSV dataset through a sidebar.

-### 1. Preprocessing:

-Filters dataset to include only Class 1 and Class 2.
-Drops the 'id' column if present.
-Standardizes features using StandardScaler.

-### 2. Model Training:

-Trains seven machine learning models automatically:
-1. Logistic Regression
-2. K-Nearest Neighbors (KNN)
-3. Decision Tree
-4. Random Forest
-5. SVM (Support Vector Machine) with linear kernel
-6. Naive Bayes
-7. Gradient Boosting

-### 3. Model Evaluation:

-Allows users to select a model from a dropdown.
-Shows the selected model's:
-1. Confusion matrix (heatmap)
-2. ROC Curve (with AUC score)
-3. Accuracy Score

-### 4. Final Comparison:

-When clicking "Show Final Result 🎯", the app compares accuracies across all models using a bar chart.
-Displays the best-performing model and its accuracy.

 ## 📦 Libraries Used
 1. streamlit — for the interactive web UI